ispeters/async_scope/asyncscope.md

   `@_impls-for_@<nest_t>::@_get-state_@`'s `noexcept` clause depends on whether the given token's `try_associate` is `noexcept` when the given sender is an lvalue so the proposed concrete scope types should correctly advertise that their `try_associate` member functions will never throw.
+- Be consistent about trailing underscores in member names.
 - TODO: leave a paragraph in the description of nest-data that describes the class' class invariant: "engaged optional" means association is owned